Brexit decision: A win for democracy, a loss for the U.K.

 With a renewed U.S.-U.K. partnership in the works, the risk for middle powers is that the U.K., in signing free-trade deals with old friends to replace the EU, will draw others into a politically-fraught situation driven by an English desire to reassert U.K. dominance through the Conservative Party.

-The Supreme Court decision has re-asserted parliamentary sovereignty in the United Kingdom – both against the EU and against Scotland, Wales, and Northern Ireland.
+The Supreme Court decision has re-asserted parliamentary sovereignty in the United Kingdom.
 It is a win for representative democracy.
 But it does heap more fuel on the fire of secessionism in the United Kingdom.Report Typo/Error

 Follow us on Twitter: @GlobeDebate